 We may recommend arthroscopy when the TMJ disorder is more severe.
 During this procedure, a very small imaging instrument called an arthroscope is inserted into the jaw to visualize the cause of the joint problem better.
 Once identified, the surgeon may wash out the joint, remove scar tissue, smooth the bone, or reposition the disc based on the specific issue.
 Finally, a full joint replacement may be necessary when minimally invasive surgeries cannot cure the problem

-Temporomandibular Joint Treatment in Monterey, CA, and Salinas, CA
+Temporomandibular Joint Treatment in Monterey, Salinas, and Santa Cruz, CA

-The oral surgeons at Mosa Oral Maxillofacial & Dental Implant Surgery will work with you and your team of doctors to find a solution for your condition.
+The oral surgeons at MOSA Oral Maxillofacial & Dental Implant Surgery will work with you and your team of doctors to find a solution for your condition.
 If you have experienced any of the TMJ symptoms listed above, contact our office today to schedule a consultation appointment and start moving toward recovery.
-Treating a TMJ disorder is a delicate process, and Drs.
-Lewis and Lloyd want every patient to know that our number one goal is to provide you with a long-term solution.
+Treating a TMJ disorder is a delicate process, and our team looks forward to providing you with a long-term solution that benefits your health and comfort.